AvramSilb/ChatBreakdown/README.md

 # ChatBreakdown

-The main code for the backend of the project is shown here.
+Video demo: https://youtu.be/22ipGKR-pKo    (Website is no longer up due to server costs) The main code for the backend of the project is shown here.

 app_static uses tmi.js to collect the chat messages and their associated data, as well as user bans and timeouts.